redis/docs/content/develop/connect/insight/_index.md

 {{< note >}}
 You can install Redis Insight on operating systems that are not officially supported, but it may not behave as expected.
 {{< /note >}}

-## Using behind a reverse proxy

-When you configure Redis Insight to run behind a reverse proxy like [NGINX](https://www.nginx.com/):

-- Because some requests can be long-running, it is recommended that the request timeout is set to over 30 seconds on the reverse proxy.
-  Redis Insight also allows you to manage its connection timeout, which is 30 seconds by default, on the form to manage the connection details.
-- Hosting Redis Insight behind a prefix path (path-rewriting) is not supported.

 ## Feedback